 The prerequisites for PA programs vary from school to school, so students should refer to potential schools’ websites.
 PA schools can be searched using the Physician Assistant Program Directory.

 As a general reference, most PA schools require the following prerequisite courses:

-Some schools will substitute one semester of organic chemistry or biochemistry for the second semester of general chemistry; other schools require one semester of Organic Chemistry (Chem 190S) or biochemistry in addition to two semesters of general chemistry.
-For schools that require two semesters of general chemistry as well as biochemistry, there are two options:
+Note: PA schools vary considerably in terms of their chemistry requirements.
+All require at least one semester of "general" or "inorganic" chemistry.
+Some PA schools require two semesters of "general" or "inorganic" chemistry.
+Some schools will substitute one semester of Organic Chemistry or biochemistry for the second semester of general chemistry.Some schools require one semester of Organic Chemistry I or biochemistry in addition to two semesters of general chemistry.

 Note: Be sure to confirm that the above courses will fulfill the requirement for “human anatomy and physiology” at the schools to which you plan to apply.

-Microbiology (1 semester)
+Microbiology (1 semester with Lab)

-Genetics (1 semester)
+Genetics (1 semester with Lab)

 Statistics (1 semester)

 Psychology (1-2 semesters)

 In addition to the above, most PA programs require courses in the social sciences (e.g. sociology, anthropology, women’s studies) so check individual school requirements.
 Some schools may also require a medical terminology course, which can be done online at many community colleges.